-- (1) Excludes expected interest payments of \$16.3 million (2009), \$60.8 million (2010 and 2011), \$51.83 million (2012 and 2013) and \$85.0 million (beyond 2013).
-Expected interest payments are based on the existing interest rates (fixed-rate loans) and LIBOR at December 31, 2008, plus margins that ranged up to 0.8% (variable-rate loans).
-The expected interest payments do not reflect the effect of related interest rate swaps that we have used as an economic hedge of certain of our floating-rate debt. - (2) Includes, in addition to lease payments, amounts we are required to pay to purchase certain leased vessels at the end of the lease terms.
-We are obligated to purchase five of our existing Suezmax tankers upon the termination of the related capital leases, which will occur at various times from late-2009 to 2011.
-The purchase price will be based on the unamortized portion of the vessel construction financing costs for the vessels, which we expect to range from \$35.6 million to \$39.2 million per vessel.
+- (1) Excludes expected interest payments of \$17.5 million (2010), \$30.7 million (2011 and 2012), \$25.0 million (2013 and 2014) and \$42.3 million (beyond 2014).
+Expected interest payments are based on the existing interest rates (fixed-rate loans) and LIBOR at December 31, 2009, plus margins that ranged up to 2.75% (variable-rate loans).
+The expected interest payments do not reflect the effect of related interest rate swaps that we have used as an economic hedge of certain of our floating-rate debt. - lncludes, in addition to lease payments, amounts we are required to pay to purchase certain leased vessels at the end of the lease terms.
+We are obligated to purchase five of our existing Suezmax tankers upon the termination of the related capital leases, which will occur in 2011.
+The purchase price will be based on the unamortized portion of the vessel construction financing costs for the vessels, which we expect to range from \$31.7 million to \$39.2 million per vessel.
 We expect to satisfy the purchase price by assuming the existing vessel financing, although we may be required to obtain separate debt or equity financing to complete the purchases if the lenders do not consent to our assuming the financing obligations.
 We are also obligated to purchase one of our existing LNG carriers upon the termination of the related capital leases on December 31, 2011.
 The purchase obligation has been fully funded with restricted cash deposits.
-Please read Item 18 Financial Statements: Note 5 Leases and Restricted Cash. - (3) Existing restricted cash deposits of \$487.4 million, together with the interest earned on the deposits, will be sufficient to repay the remaining amounts we currently owe under the lease arrangements. - (4) We have corresponding leases whereby we are the lessor and expect to receive approximately \$490 million for these leases from 2009 to 2029. - (5) We have agreed to acquire Teekay Corporation's 70% interest in the Teekay Tangguh Joint Venture, subject to determining a satisfactory tax structure for the transaction.
-The Tangguh LNG Carriers would provide transportation services to The Tangguh Production Sharing Contractors, a consortium led by a subsidiary of BP plc, to service the Tangguh LNG project in Indonesia at fixed rates, with inflation adjustments, for a period of 20 years.
-An Indonesian joint venture partner owns the remaining 30% interest in the joint venture.
-The estimated purchase price is \$68.2 million.
+Please read Item 18 Financial Statements: Note 5 Leases and Restricted Cash. - (3) Existing restricted cash deposits of \$479.4 million, together with the interest earned on the deposits, will be sufficient to repay the remaining amounts we currently owe under the lease arrangements. - (4) We have corresponding leases whereby we are the lessor and expect to receive approximately \$448.0 million for these leases from 2010 to 2029. - (5) In December 2006, we entered into an agreement to acquire the three Skaugen LPG Carriers from Skaugen, for approximately \$33 million per vessel upon their deliveries.
+The first vessel was delivered in April 2009, the second vessel delivered in November 2009 and the third vessel is scheduled for delivery by mid-2010.
+In July 2008, Teekay Corporation signed contracts for the purchase of two newbuilding Multigas carriers from Skaugen and we have agreed to purchase these vessels from Teekay Corporation for a total cost of approximately \$94.0 million upon their delivery.
+Both vessels are scheduled to be delivered in 2011.
+Please read Item 18 Financial Statements: Note 13 Commitments and Contingencies. - (6) Euro-denominated obligations are presented in U.S. Dollars and have been converted using the prevailing exchange rate as of December 31, 2009. - (7) Excludes expected interest payments of \$4.4 million (2010), \$4.9 million (2011 and 2012), \$3.4 million (2013 and 2014) and \$9.5 million (beyond 2014).
+Expected interest payments are based on EURIBOR at December 31, 2009, plus margins that ranged up to 0.66%, as well as the prevailing U.S. Dollar/Euro exchange rate as of December 31, 2009.
+The expected interest payments do not reflect the effect of related interest rate swaps that we have used as an economic hedge of certain of our floating-rate debt. - (8) Existing restricted cash deposits of \$120.8 million, together with the interest earned on the deposits, will be expected to equal the remaining amounts we owe under the lease arrangement, including our obligation to purchase the vessel at the end of the lease term.